Des-q: a quantum algorithm to provably speedup retraining of decision trees: Introduction

-In practical applications, decision trees require periodic updates with new data to prevent model deterioration over time.
-These update algorithms typically fall into two categories: \emph{incremental decision tree} methods \cite{utgoff1989incremental}, which are online learning algorithms that update an existing tree using only new data examples, and \emph{tree retraining} methods, which involve retraining the entire tree using a combination of old and new data examples.
-While incremental decision tree methods such as Very Fast Decision Tree and Extremely Fast Decision Tree \cite{domingos2000mining, manapragada2018extremely} have rapid tree updates, these usually suffer from the problem of concept drift in data streams i.e., degradation of the performance of the model due to the change in the concept or distribution of dataset over time \cite{tsymbal2004problem}.
-Consequently, in practical scenarios, it is usually advantageous to retrain the decision tree model.
-Nevertheless, this process of regular model updates can be exceedingly time and resource-intensive, limiting its feasibility in big-data environments.
+In practical applications, decision trees require periodic updates with batches of new labeled data to prevent model deterioration over time.
+These updates fall into two categories: \emph{incremental decision tree} methods, which update the tree using only new data \cite{utgoff1989incremental, domingos2000mining, manapragada2018extremely}, and \emph{tree retraining} methods, which rebuild the tree using both old and new data.
+Incremental methods offer quick updates but struggle with concept drift, where model performance degrades as data distributions change \cite{tsymbal2004problem}.
+Therefore, retraining the entire tree is often more effective, though existing methods make it time-consuming and resource-intensive, posing challenges in big-data environments.